 Remember to say thank you.
 There are so many people who must be helping you to make your day special so show them your gratitude.
 A thoughtfully chosen wedding pashmina it is just a lovely gift to give to your bridesmaids or special guests to complete their wedding guest outfits but also as a memory of your day.
 Let us help you make the right choice.
 We have a very friendly and knowledgeable team who would be more than happy to help you find the perfect wedding accessories or bridesmaid gifts.
 Please call us during office hours on 01253 733870 or via email at email@example.com.

 Involve your partner-to-be.
 It’s his (or her) wedding too.
 Get him involved in the planning stage.
 Ask for opinions and advice!

 If you have a little more time, lie down and practise a little Yoga.
-In our last blog, Breathe into 2018, we gave some very simple advice on using your breathing to calm your nerves.
+In our last blog, Breathe, we gave some very simple advice on using your breathing to calm your nerves.
 It’s simple.
 And you just need 10 minutes.